Science Fact: Obesity is a paradox, a puzzle that has the medical community tangled in argument.

-The “obesity paradox” is generally agreed to be a real phenomenon.
-It is described in scholarly articles in, for example, Diabetes Care and the Journal of Sports Sciences.
-The paradox is also discussed in articles for the general public in the New York Times, Huffington Post, Detroit Free Press, HowStuffWorks and ScienceBasedMedicine.
+Medical professionals generally agree that the “obesity paradox” is a real phenomenon.
+You will find it in scholarly articles in, for example, Diabetes Care and the Journal of Sports Sciences.
+The paradox also appears in articles for the general public in the New York Times, Huffington Post, Detroit Free Press, HowStuffWorks and ScienceBasedMedicine.

 A fascinating trio – OK, if you prefer, trifecta – of articles appeared in the August 2014 issue of Mayo Clinic Proceedings, in which the obesity paradox was successively confirmed, re-framed and perhaps explained:

-– Re-Framing.
 An article by Alban De Shutter et al looked at both BMI and Lean Mass Index (LMI) in a group of 47,866 heart disease patients.
-LMI is defined as BMI multiplied by the fraction of body weight due to everything except fat, that is, bone plus muscle plus water.
+The definition of LMI is BMI times the fraction of body weight due to everything except fat, that is, bone plus muscle plus water.
 The researchers found that although higher BMI led to lower mortality, it was because people with higher BMI also tend to have higher LMI.
 When the effects of body composition were considered, it was high LMI and not high BMI that seemed to protect the patients.

-Science Speculation: The relationship of obesity to health is a complex one that is just beginning to be unraveled.
+Science Speculation: The relationship of obesity to health is a complex one we are just beginning to understand.

-In many ways, medicine is becoming more personalized.
+Every year, medicine becomes more personalized.
 Just as DNA tests can predict susceptibility to certain diseases, eventually physicians who counsel their patients on weight will also take into account many details specific to the individual: their amount and location of body fat, their physical fitness, the chronic conditions that may affect them, and even their genetic makeup.